pocafavilla/brainsgan/README.md

 # brainsgan
-Trying to use GANs to increase the resolution of MRI scans for my internship at Juelich research center
+Using GANs to increase the resolution of MRI scans for my internship at Juelich research center

 This is an experiment that I started mostly out of curiosity and because I thought the application was much needed.
 (Apart from MRIs it can probably be used as well to reduce dangerous Xray radiation & speed up the measuring process)